acdha/restful-bag-server/RESTful Bag Store.rst

 --------------

 * Pure HTTP
-* Does not address authentication: use HTTP auth if needed
+* Does not address authentication beyond standard HTTP
 * Does not require an intelligent server (Apache 1.0 could work)

 Controversial Points
 --------------------

-* Bag are imutable - alternatively, do we create ``versions`` resource instead of ``contents``?
+* Bag are immutable - alternatively, do we create ``versions`` resource instead of ``contents``?
 * Implementations MUST support JSON representations of resources, MAY support XML and other formats